Team effectiveness must be clearly defined, delineated, measured, and rewarded if you want to give your team a fair chance of being effective at work.

 Interestingly, in our years working with teams to improve their effectiveness, when we ask “what is team effectiveness?” there is either an awkward silence or answers that only cover part of what team effectiveness actually is.
 Many teams are simply not knowledgeable of what effectiveness actually means for them.
 It thus comes as no surprise that we have seen many teams failing to improve or even sustain their effectiveness.

-To improve your probability of working in or leading an effective team, we set out to define team effectiveness, identify its key dimensions and measures, and outline a step-by-step guide on how to define, evaluate, reward, and improve team effectiveness.
+To improve your probability of working in or leading an effective team, we set out to define team effectiveness, identify its key dimensions, and outline examples of measures for team effectiveness.
 We also ran a survey study to give you an idea of how many teams are actually being effective.

 What is team effectiveness?